LazyWizard/lazylib/readme.txt

  Contributing to this mod:
 ---------------------------
-If you wish to contribute to LazyLib, the project repository can be found at https://bitbucket.org/LazyWizard/lazylib (I use Mercurial for revision control).
+If you wish to contribute to LazyLib, the project repository can be found at https://bitbucket.org/LazyWizard/lazylib.
+All of my projects use Mercurial for revision control.
+Pull requests are preferred, but if you want direct write access just PM me (include a link to your Bitbucket account) and I'll add you to the repository.

 There are a few goals you should keep in mind when contributing:
- * Any class ending with 'Utils' should only contain static methods and shoudn't be instantiatable.
+ * Any class ending with 'Utils' should only contain static methods and shouldn't be instantiatable.
  * Use human-readable method names.
 If there's a proper name that describes a method's functionality but nobody outside of that field will know it, use a more generic, descriptive name.